Jan Wisse

 – Jan Wisse

-Jan combines his academic training with modern techniques to masterfully craft compositions that reflect his keen observation and painterly exploration.
+Jan combines his academic training with contemporary techniques to masterfully craft compositions that reflect his keen observation and painterly exploration.

 Born in Leiden, The Netherlands (1955)